shmulik-willinger/traffic_sign_classifier/writeup.md

 I used cv2 library to create Perspective Transform and rotation for the new augmented images.

-All the images were also Transformed to grayscale, since I noticed the accuracy of the model was higher this way, and of couse it also shorten the model runtime. from shape (32,32,3) to (32,32,1)
+All the images were also transformed to grayscale, since I noticed the accuracy of the model was higher this way, and of course it also shorten the model runtime.
+From shape (32,32,3) to (32,32,1)

 Here is a sample of the grayscale dataset, displaying the first image from each class: